brettz9/webappfind/README.md

 would in turn check the temp file (this approach might work for other browsers if they do not allow add-ons to check command line arguments).

+# Todos and possible changes

+## Possible future user preference changes

+Currently preferences are global, whereas it may be desirable to allow users to customize their preferences by type/protocol in addition to the current default global ones.

 ## Possible future API/filestypes.json changes

 1. Mode and parameter changes